oci-landing-zones/oci-landing-zone-operating-entities/one-oe/design/readme.md

 &nbsp;

-The following diagram and table present the union between the personas and functional elements presented in the previous sections – in form of user stories.
-The user storied identified match the building blocks, having two common stories between different personas: Shared Services and Platforms.
+The following diagram and table present the union between the personas and functional elements presented in the previous sections – in the form of user stories.
+The user stories identified match the building blocks, having two common stories between different personas: Shared Services and Platforms.
 Functionally and technically, they are the same, but in different areas of the landing zone, with different scopes, and different ownership.

 &nbsp;